MundoAndino Home : Andes Peru Andes Travel: Peru culture, lodging, travel, and tours

 Ramon Castilla

 Ramon Castilla y Marquesado was a Peruvian caudillo and President of Peru four times.
-He led the country when the economy boomed due to the exploitation of guano deposits.
+His earliest prominent appearance in Peruvian history began with his participation in a commanding role of the army of the Libertadores that helped Peru become an independent nation.
+Later, he led the country when the economy boomed due to the exploitation of guano deposits.
 Castilla's government abolished slavery and modernized the state.

 Need more information for your travel research or homework?